 Here are the basic steps in selecting a sample.

 - Develop a “sampling frame.”
 Who are the folks that make up the group(s) you want to survey?
 Always use the most updated list available.
-In the above example, your sales management can provide the list of customers who fit the profile.
-In more general cases you might need to use information provided by specialists or industry sources – Dunn and Bradstreet, subscription lists, etc.
+In the above example, your sales manager can provide a list of customers who fit the profile.
+In more general cases you might need to use the information provided by specialists or industry sources – Dunn and Bradstreet, subscription lists, etc.

 - Specify the sampling unit and element.
 What specific segment(s) will get you the information I need?
 All security company purchasing agents or your company users?